-If there’s one thing Londoners love it’s their parks, come summer when the sun is shining pretty much every green space in the city is covered with people relaxing after work or enjoying their weekend with a picnic in the park and it’s no surprise as London has an abundance of beautiful parks (and most people living in this city don’t have a garden!) and this summer picnics have become my new favourite thing!
+If there’s one thing Londoners love it’s their parks, come summer when the sun is shining pretty much every green space in the city is covered with people relaxing after work or enjoying their weekend with a picnic in the park and it’s no surprise as London has an abundance of beautiful parks in London!

-The one thing that makes a picnic even better though (apart from the mass of cheese, dip and wine) is an incredible view of the London City Skyline, so I have put together a list of 5 Best Parks in London for a Picnic with a city view and the best picnic spots in London to visit!
+The one thing that makes a picnic in London even better though (apart from the mass of cheese, dip and wine) is an incredible view of the London City Skyline, so I have put together a list of the best parks in London for a Picnic with a city view and the best picnic spots in London to visit!

 Let’s start with what I think is the best London Park with a City View and perhaps one of the best views of London in general for your Picnic Spots in London!

-From Primrose Hill you can literally lie on the hill and track the city from the London Eye to the BT tower to the Shard to the Walkie Talkie building to the Gerkin plus a lot more so pack some food and drink and watch the city go from day into night just as i did!
+From Primrose Hill you can literally lie on the hill and track the city from the London Eye to the BT tower to the Shard to the Walkie Talkie building to the Gerkin plus a lot more so pack some food and drink and watch the city go from day into night just as I love to!

 Overall, Hampstead Heath is the best park in London anyway I think and perfect for a London picnic!

 Another huge and awesome Park for one of the best picnic spots in London is Greenwich Park.
 This London Park offers a great city view of London to have your picnic with, but this time over Canary Wharf and the River Thames.

 Nearest Station – Cutty Sark or Greenwich on the DLR line